 Microsoft has long sought to provide alternatives to Google , and Microsoft News is the latest salvo.
 It’s a repackaged version of MSN News, which has been around for decades now.
 But what Microsoft does differently from Google is that apart from AI and algorithms, it also uses a team of human editors who curate the news.

 You could argue that Google’s AI-only approach is the better way to go since it reduces human bias.
 However, such AI-only approaches to news are seen as some of the problems with getting news from Facebook.
 If you prefer to balance AI and human interaction, Microsoft News might be the way to go.

 The app itself is simple to use.
 Add topics you’re interested in, and it will serve the news about any major happenings around it.
 You can play videos in the app, read articles, choose a light or dark theme, and even get alerts.
 It’s not the features that set it apart from Google News, it’s the technology behind how it curates news.

 News Overload?
 Smartly Read Important Things

 With the news overload that we face in the world today, you can miss some of the important things you should know about.
-You obviously don’t want that to happen, which is why we have the above list of apps to stay up-to-date, and this other list of smart apps to simplify the news.
+You obviously don’t want that to happen, which is why we have the above list of apps to stay up-to-date.